Gnabry and Lewandowski fire ruthless Bayern into Champions League final - RFI

 Bayern as a team have 42 goals in 10 Champions League outings, with this more modest victory following their 8-2 trouncing of Barcelona in the quarter-finals.

+"We knew this would be a hard game," insisted coach Hansi Flick.
+"We needed a bit of luck to get through the opening stages before Serge made the difference."

-They have won all of their European games this season but the biggest test is still to come, against a PSG side who will be a step up from what Hansi Flick's team faced here.
+They have won all their European matches this season but the biggest test awaits, against a PSG side who will be a step up from what they faced here.

 It promises to be an enthralling final, even in the bizarre atmosphere behind closed doors in Portugal's capital.

+"For me, it's a dream come true.
+Playing in the UEFA Champions League and making it to the final.
+It's everything you can ask for," Bayern's Alphonso Davies told BT Sport.

-The German champions are looking to win their sixth European Cup, seven years on from their last Champions League triumph.
+The German champions will be looking to win their sixth European Cup, seven years on from their last Champions League triumph.
 It will be their 11th final altogether, against a club appearing in their first ever final.

 - Step too far -